Waldo Grant

-Waldo Grant (born November 3, 1946) is an American serial killer who murdered four young gay men in New York City between 1973 and 1976.
-He later confessed to the killings after being questioned by police about his fourth murder, and was subsequently sentenced to life in prison.
+Waldo Grant (November 3, 1946 – June 6, 2023) was an American serial killer who murdered four young men in New York City between September 1973 and December 1976.
+In January 1977, he confessed to the killings after being questioned by city police.
+He was sentenced to life in prison the following year and died in 2023.

 Personal life

-Waldo Grant was born in Georgia on November 3, 1946.
-When he turned 16, he became a self-ordained minister for a black gospel church.
+Waldo Grant was born in Bulloch County, Georgia, on November 3, 1946, as one of Jerome Grant and Mattie Rucker Grant's fifteen children.
+He was raised in Statesboro, and when he turned 16, he became a self-ordained minister for a black gospel church.
 In 1971, he moved north to escape a failed marriage, eventually settling into an apartment on Manhattan's Upper West Side.
 Although his neighbors described him as a quiet loner, he was somewhat-well known throughout Upper West Side's gay community.